 One of the most important vehicle segments in the country for the past few years has always been the crossover.
 Small crossovers, in particular, make up a huge chunk of vehicle sales in the United States every year.
-Hyundai is no stranger to this, and their smallest crossover yet, the Venue, took the fight directly to its rivals by offering similar sizing that certainly feels familiar, but with certain features and elements that help it be a solid contender.
+Hyundai is no stranger to this, and its smallest crossover yet, the Venue, took the fight directly to its rivals by offering similar sizing that certainly feels familiar, but with certain features and elements that help it be a solid contender.
+The formula works so well we named the Venue one of the best SUVs for 2021.
 So in a sea of models, trims, and other brands, you'd think that the power of choice would prevail, right?
 Not if you like three pedals.

 Gallery: 2020 Hyundai Venue: First Drive